bcelary/google-takeout-downloader/README.md

 ### Environment Variables

-Optional: Set environment variables in `.env` file to customize behavior:
+Optional: Set environment variables in `.env` file to customize behavior.
+Copy `.env.sample` to `.env` and modify as needed:

 ```
 EXECUTABLE_PATH=/path/to/chrome/executable  # Optional: uses default browser if not set
 DOWNLOAD_PATH=./takeout-downloads  # this is the default setting if not set
 USER_DATA_DIR=./takeout-profile  # this is the default setting if not set
+GOOGLE_PASS=your_google_password  # Optional: enables automatic password entry for re-authentication
 ```

+**Note:** The `.env` file is automatically loaded when running the tool.
+Never commit your actual `.env` file to version control.

 ### Direct Execution